natf17/shopify-embedded-app/README.md

   - Step 3: Validate authorization code: `ShopifyOAuth2AuthorizationCodeAuthenticationProvider`
     - Nonce check (nonce sent to authorization uri in query = nonce in current request params): the nonce sent to the auth server is guaranteed to be the same as the nonce in the cookie.
 So it is sufficient to only check the cookie.
     - Nonce check (cookie = nonce in current request params)
-      - CookieOAuth2AuthorizationRequestRepository extracts from cookie and creates the OAuth2AuthorizationRequest.
+      - `CookieOAuth2AuthorizationRequestRepository` extracts from cookie and creates the `OAuth2AuthorizationRequest`.
-      - OAuth2AuthorizationCodeAuthenticationProvider compares with the nonce in current request params
+      - `OAuth2AuthorizationCodeAuthenticationProvider` compares with the nonce in current request params
-    - HMAC check (already done by ShopifyInstallationRequestFilter)
+    - HMAC check (already done by `ShopifyRequestAuthenticationFilter`)
-    - Check for valid shop parameter (extracted by ShopifyInstallationRequestFilter and verified in ShopifyOAuth2AuthorizationCodeAuthenticationProvider)
+    - Check for valid `shop` parameter (see `ShopifyOAuth2AuthorizationCodeAuthenticationProvider`)
   - Step 4: Get an access token:
-    - insert shop name into token uri (ShopifyOAuth2AuthorizationCodeAuthenticationProvider)
+    - insert shop name into token uri (`ShopifyOAuth2AuthorizationCodeAuthenticationProvider`)
-    - add parameters to body (see RestClientAuthorizationCodeTokenResponseClient and DefaultOAuth2TokenRequestParametersConverter)
+    - add parameters to body (already down by default: `RestClientAuthorizationCodeTokenResponseClient` and `DefaultOAuth2TokenRequestParametersConverter`)
-    - process response: "access_token" and "scope" values
+    - process response: `access_token` and `scope` values
-      - DefaultMapOAuth2AccessTokenResponseConverter (used by RestClientAuthorizationCodeTokenResponseClient to parse the response) correctly extracts these values.
+      - `DefaultMapOAuth2AccessTokenResponseConverter` (used by `RestClientAuthorizationCodeTokenResponseClient` to parse the response) correctly extracts these values.
-      - However, the scope string is split with " " as delimiter.
-We need to use ",".
+      - However, the `scope` string is split with `" "` as delimiter.
+We need to use `","`.
-        - see ShopifyMapOAuth2AccessTokenResponseConverter
+        - see `ShopifyMapOAuth2AccessTokenResponseConverter`
-    - Note: if the authorization server responds with an error, OAuth2AuthorizationCodeGrantFilter will redirect to redirect uri with error params.
+    - Note: if the authorization server responds with an error, `OAuth2AuthorizationCodeGrantFilter` will redirect to the redirect uri with error params.
 On the second pass, the filter will not match the request as an authorization response and will let the request continue.
-Further down the filter chain, if this path (redirect uri) requires the user to be authenticated, the AuthorizationFilter will throw an AccessDeniedException.
+Further down the filter chain, if this path (redirect uri) requires the user to be authenticated, the AuthorizationFilter will throw an `AccessDeniedException` because the request didn't come from Shopify.
-    - We must verify returned scopes (see ShopifyOAuth2AuthorizationCodeAuthenticationProvider)
+    - The approved scopes are verified in `ShopifyOAuth2AuthorizationCodeAuthenticationProvider`
   - Step 5: Redirect to your app's UI: ShopifyOAuth2AuthorizationCodeGrantFilter
     - PostOAuth2AuthorizationRedirectStrategy redirects to either
       - the full app url (/shopify?shop={shop}&host={host})